Learn how to protect sensitive information using Privacy Shield.

 Browse Privacy Shield results

-Before the initial synchronization, you can preview how the masked data is shares with an application.
+You can preview how the masked data is shared with an application before initial synchronization.
 To display masked data, go to Data Browsing > Rostering and choose an application.

 Select a record and observe how the Vendor sees your data.
 In the folowing screen, the contact's Last Name (1) and Email (2) have been masked, and the Username (3) is not available to be shared.